Cheapest Vaginoplasty price in Istanbul is € 1,615. Average Vaginoplasty cost in Istanbul is € 2,358 where prices can go as high as € 3,492.

-Vaginoplasty is a type of plastic surgery, usually done for cosmetic as well as functional reasons.
-Vaginoplasty surgery can change the vulvovaginal structures, the vaginal canal and surrounding muscle tissue.
+Vaginoplasty is a type of plastic surgery and cosmetic gynecology, as it is done for cosmetic as well as functional reasons.
+Vaginoplasty surgery can enhance and correct the vulvovaginal structures, the vaginal canal, and surrounding muscle tissue.

-Vaginal rejuvenation is also referred to as cosmetic vaginal surgery, aesthetic vaginal surgery or simply vaginoplasty surgery – these procedures usually aim to strengthen the functions of the vaginal area and in the same time reshaping it for a more youthful appearance.
-Vaginoplasty surgery is also referred to as a “face lift” for the vagina and vulva region.
+Vaginal rejuvenation is also referred to as cosmetic vaginal surgery, aesthetic vaginal surgery or simply vaginoplasty surgery – this procedure aims to strengthen the functions of the vaginal area as well as reshaping it for a more youthful appearance.

-● Vaginoplasty surgery – This procedure refers to the surgery in which excess tissue from the vaginal lining is removed and the surrounding tissue is tightened.
+● Vaginoplasty surgery– This procedure is a branch of plastic surgery and its definitioninvolves removing the excess tissue from the vaginal lining and tightening the surrounding tissue.

 ● Labiaplasty surgery – This procedure refers to a cosmetic genital enhancement through the reduction of the labia minora.
-The shape of the labia can also be changed to a more pleasing form.
+The shape of the labia can also be improved to a more pleasing form through this particular procedure.